You might be surprised to hear that there are still quite a lot of free electric vehicle (EV) charging points around in the UK.

 Well, we’ve broken down some of the figures for you.
 Below you’ll see:

-To locate these charge points across the country select “free to use” within the payment filter on the Zapmap app or our desktop map.
+To locate these charge points across the country select “free to use” within the payment filter in our EV charging app or desktop map.

 Where can I charge my electric car for free?